Advice levels

 If proper safety equipment isn't available, use another provider.

 Authorities have banned safaris and camping in the area near Bahariya Oasis until further notice.
-This includes the western and southern parts of Oases–Siwa and Oases road.
+This includes the western and southern parts of Oases–Siwa and Oases Road.
+Camping in the White Desert may also be banned.

 Egypt, particularly Cairo, experiences earthquakes.
 Find out about local safety procedures in case one strikes.